 - Chagas disease

-Each of this can be a very serious illness in your dog (or even you).
-Your dog could become infected with any of these pathogens if he eats an opossum.
+Each of these can be a very serious illness for your dog (or even you).
+Your dog could potentially become infected with any of these pathogens if he eats an opossum.

 Another concern is that a dead opossum could have died due to being poisoned.
 This is a problem in some suburbs and cities, where opossums are seen as filthy animals that are destructive.
 They’re no filthier than any other animal and are beneficial to the environment; however, they can be destructive.

 What to Do if Your Dog Ate an Opossum

 If your dog has eaten a dead opossum, then you’ll need to monitor him for any signs of illness or poisoning.
 If there’s a high probability that the opossum was poisoned, then you’ll need to contact the vet immediately.